newtechjoel/windows-patching-stepfunction/README.md

 - Windows Server
 - Web Server

-So for example, a development SQL Server would be tagged Key: instancedata Value: {"solution":"ClientA","environment":"production","instance":"SQL Server"}
+So for example, a development SQL Server would be tagged Key: instancedata Value: {"solution":"ClientA","environment":"development","instance":"SQL Server"}

 More strings can be added as per requirements. **The strings are case sensitive**